A coordination-free, convergent, and safe replicated tree: Evaluation

 We compare \RDTName{} with three solutions from the literature: \begin{enumerate*}[label=(\roman*)] \item UDR tree (short for Undo-Do-Redo tree) \cite{DBLP:journals/corr/abs-1805-04263}; \item all move operations acquiring a global lock (Global\_l); and, \item move operations acquiring read locks on critical ancestors and write lock on the moving node (Subtree\_l) \cite{formel:rep:syn:sh197}. \end{enumerate*}

 The average response time for each design for different conflict rates with latency configuration 2 (Table~\ref{tab:latencyconfig}) are shown in Figure~\ref{fig:response}.
-Observe that \RDTName{} and UDR tree show the same average response time; owing to the synchronization-free design.
+Observe that \RDTName{} and UDR tree show similar average response time across different conflict rates; owing to the synchronization-free design. \RDTName\ has a slightly higher response time than UDR tree due to the overhead of metadata calculation.
 The response time for Subtree\_l \cite{formel:rep:syn:sh197} increases with an increase in the conflict rate due to lock contention, whereas that of Global\_l is the same across all conflict rates since the proportion of lock-acquiring-moves remains the same.

 \Cref{fig:stabilization_log} shows the average stabilization time for our design and the UDR tree design \cite{DBLP:journals/corr/abs-1805-04263} on a logarithmic scale, for different latency configurations.
-Our solution gives lower stabilization time, since only down-moves have transient state in the case of \RDTName\ whereas for a UDR tree \cite{DBLP:journals/corr/abs-1805-04263} all operations are in transient state until a local replica asserts that there are no more concurrent operations. \footnote{ Note here that \RDTName{}'s stabilisation time does not depend on conflict rate, but only on the proportion of down-moves in the workload.
+Our solution gives lower stabilization time, since only down-moves and a very few up-moves have transient state in the case of \RDTName\ whereas for a UDR tree \cite{DBLP:journals/corr/abs-1805-04263} all operations are in transient state until a local replica asserts that there are no more concurrent operations. \footnote{ Note here that \RDTName{}'s stabilisation time does not depend on conflict rate, but only on the proportion of moves in the workload.
 As this proportion grows towards 100\%, the stabilisation time of \RDTName{} tends to be the same as that of UDR. }

 Next, we run an experiment to measure the overhead introduced by the conflict resolution policy.
 As a lower bound, we compare the response time of \RDTName{} with a na{\"\i}ve unsafe implementation, that uses a simple eventual consistency approach, and thus is not safe. \Cref{fig:overhead} shows the response time of both the designs.
-For both the implementations, the tree is constructed in the critical path of the call from the logs.
-For \RDTName\ metadata is also computed at the same time.
-Since the cost of metadata computation is negligible compared to the cost of tree creation, \RDTName\ has negligible overhead.
+For \RDTName\ metadata calculation implies slightly higher response time.